Anablep 的钱币相册

 Light, even toning covers the obverse and reverse of this very bright and clean Denver issue.

 Toned on both sides, this 1923-S is a better struck example of what is considered the worst struck coin of the Peace dollar series.
 The dies were spaced too far apart for most of the production run, and coins are often seen with light striking on both the obverse and reverse.
-This particular coin has luster beneath of dense layer of crusty color and toning to go along with decently struck central devices.
+This particular coin has luster beneath a dense layer of crusty toning to go along with decently struck central devices.

 Mottled blues, reds and oranges splash across the entire obverse while the reverse exhibits a hint of orange toning around the periphery from 9 to 3 o'clock.